Hurricane center watching system headed for Gulf of Mexico; Florida leaders preparing

 What does the hurricane center say?

-The National Hurricane Center is on board with development of this system, giving it a 70% chance of formation: "Environmental conditions appear conducive for gradual development of this system during the next several days, and a tropical depression is likely to form late this weekend or early next week while moving generally northward over the northwestern Caribbean Sea and eastern Gulf of Mexico."
+The National Hurricane Center is on board with development of this system, giving it an 80% chance of formation: "Environmental conditions appear conducive for gradual development of this system during the next several days, and a tropical depression is likely to form late this weekend or early next week while moving generally northward over the northwestern Caribbean Sea and eastern Gulf of Mexico."

 "Interests in the Yucatan Peninsula of Mexico, western Cuba, and Florida should monitor the progress of this system," the hurricane center said.